syncfusion/blazor-showcase-healthtracker/README.md

 ### Run

-1. Clone this repository.
+* Clone this repository.
-2. Open the `.sln` file in VS 2022.
+* Open the command prompt from Application root directory.
-3. Click the green run button in the toolbar.
+* Run the demo using `dotnet run` command.

 ## Demo